autoplot/documentation/javadoc/org/das2/jythoncompletion/support/PatchedHtmlRenderer.md

-# org.das2.jythoncompletion.support.PatchedHtmlRendererTemporary patched {@link org.openide.awt.HtmlRenderer} to allow disabling
+# org.das2.jythoncompletion.support.PatchedHtmlRenderer

- of the color change in case when the particular item is selected.
+Temporary patched {@link org.openide.awt.HtmlRenderer} to allow disabling of the color change in case when the particular item is selected.

 ***
 <a name="STYLE_CLIP"></a>
 # STYLE_CLIP